CoeGSS-Project/SN4SP/README.md

 It provides:
   1. a similarity network object which partially reproduce interface of `networkX` graphs
   2. functions to load synthetic population and store similarity graph in HDF5 format
-  3. API to synthetize networks on parallel and distributed facilities with MPI.
+  3. API to synthetize networks on parallel and distributed facilities with [MPI](https://www.mpi-forum.org/).
   4. preprocessing script (in order to provide the proper file structure to the main script)
-  5. Similarity Network script, which returns a HDF5 file containing the (weighted) influence matrix based on the Lin Similarity.
+  5. similarity network script, which returns a [HDF5](https://support.hdfgroup.org/HDF5/) file containing the (weighted) influence matrix based on the [Lin similarity](http://dl.acm.org/citation.cfm?id=645527.657297).
   6. Cloudify blueprint for submitting network reconstruction scripts to HPC clusters.

 More details can be found in CoeGSS deliverable.